kylln20/WRO_FE_2023-24/README.md

 The chassis also enables a four-wheel drive system, with pre-integrated gearboxes.
 This system offers benefits over a two-wheel drive system increasing the car's traction, stability, and acceleration due to the power distribution between four wheels instead of two.

 #### Potential Chassis Improvement
 Although the chassis has many benefits, its design only allows a maximum turning angle of 50 degrees.
-Although sufficient for our task, a car with a chassis that will enable a greater turning angle would more easily navigate the challenges and could be pushed to navigate at a higher speed.
+Although sufficient for our task, a car with a chassis with a greater turning angle would more easily navigate the challenges and could be pushed to navigate at a higher speed.
 Switching the chassis for one with a higher turning angle, whether store-bought or 3D-printed, would significantly improve the car's movement and obstacle avoidance.
 We have also seen that it is possible to modify the original chassis to have a much greater turning angle, but we decided against modifying it any further due to time constraints.

 This is a video example of a modification done to a similar chassis: